 You can also complete this form:

 Do I have a deadline to make my choice?
 Once I make my selection, when will my funds be processed?

 We will begin processing patron requests immediately but ask for your patience as we work with each patron personally.
 The deadline for making your selection is March 15, 2021.
 The final deadline to request a refund is June 15, 2021.
 We appreciate your patience and apologize for the inconvenience.

 If I would like to donate the value of my tickets, will this be tax-deductible and will the value count towards membership benefits?

 Yes, your donation will be processed as a tax-deductible gift to Lyric Opera of Kansas City and a tax acknowledgement will be mailed to you.
-Any value you donate will be counted towards our fall fundraising efforts and will be eligible for membership benefits.
+Any value you donate will be counted towards our fundraising efforts and will be eligible for membership benefits.

 I purchased parking passes for the Arts District Garage.
 What are my available options?

 Money from parking passes can be credited to your account, donated to Lyric Opera, or refunded.